 Gettysburg is home to the most famous battlefield in the United States.
 Gettysburg battlefield is also the site of one of the most famous speeches in US history (“Four score and seven years ago…“).

 Over one million visitors tour Gettysburg battlefield every year.
-Recently, Destination Gettysburg set us up with a private tour guide (licensed through Gettysburg Foundation) but we discovered there are many ways to tour Gettysburg battlefield.
+Destination Gettysburg set us up with a private tour guide (licensed through Gettysburg Foundation) and we also discovered many other ways to tour Gettysburg battlefield.

 8 Great Ways to Tour Gettysburg Battlefield